 Perhaps they want to order online and come to the store for pick up?
-If you sell clothing, model your experience after Gap.
+If you sell t-shirts or other types of clothing, model your experience after Gap.
 They allow customers to pick out items online to try on in the store.

 This is superb customer service, and it’s good for you, too.
 You get the customer in the store where you can offer hospitality and work towards the upsell.

 #4: Quick Checkout

 If you’ve been in retail long enough, you know customers don’t have much patience when it comes to check out times.

 This is, in fact, one of the reasons people shop online.
 They can do it on their own time and in their own way.

 Do what you can in your shop to provide a quick, streamlined checkout process.
 Make shopping in your store easy and convenient.

 The longer you ask customers to wait, the longer they wonder if they really need to make the purchase.

 Perks make a big difference for shoppers.
 When they walk in your shop, they want rewards, specials and bonuses.